x64dbg/blog/_posts/28-08-2016-weekly-digest-1.md

 ## Final words

 That has been about it for this week.
 If you have any questions, contact us on Telegram/Gitter/IRC.
 If you want to see the changes in more detail, check the [commit log](https://github.com/x64dbg/x64dbg/commits).

+You can always get the latest release of x64dbg [here](http://releases.x64dbg.com).